mcpython4-coding/Documentation/Language.md

     will call from_directory with default location
     ("assets/\<modname\>/lang")

-8. line 81: load minecraft files
+8. line 81: load minecraft files by from_mod_name-method